joe-tito/hashicorp-vault-nodejs-example/README.md

 ---

-## Adding NodeVault to an existing Node.js repository
+## Add HashiVaultJS to an existing Node.js repository

-To install the NodeVault library into an existing Node.js application, run the following command:
+To install the HashiVaultJS library into an existing Node.js application, run the following command:

 ```
-npm install node-vault
+npm install hashi-vault-js
 ```

-The official Node.js library supported and recommend by HashiCorp for Vault can be found here: https://github.com/kr1sp1n/node-vault

-If you look in the /examples folder, you can see more detailed examples of common Vault operations beyond what is demonstrated in this repository.
+To view additional documentation / how-to's for HashiVaultJS, check out their github repository location here: https://github.com/rod4n4m1/hashi-vault-js

 ---